mhmdhalawi/WebApp-Notes/Authorization&Authentication/overview.md

 So, by using a proxy (**Burp-suite**), an attacker can easily see protected contents; in this case, the personal data of the user Bob was obtained.

 **Solution**: A web developer using a redirect to protect content must remember to terminate the script execution after inserting the redirect statement.

+## Hint

+When user enumerating in burp intruder, if you have all the values checked from grep match, then check the response code to see if it depends on a variable instead of just a string.

+    if(authFlag===0)
+        msg= "account not found"

+so in this case the **account not found** will always be **matched** in the file but not shown in the webpage.